-Hong Kong confirms second human H7N9 bird flu case in a weekDecember 6th, 2013 in Diseases, Conditions, Syndromes /
+Hong Kong confirms second human H7N9 bird flu case in a weekDecember 6, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Hong Kong health authorities on Friday confirmed a new human case of the deadly H7N9 bird flu, the second case to come to light in less than five days.

 An 80-year-old man has been infected and is hospitalised in the southern Chinese city, Hong Kong Centre for Health Protection controller Leung Ting-hung told reporters at a press conference.

 "Tonight we have confirmed the second human case of avian flu influenza A H7N9 we believe this is an imported case," Leung said, adding that the patient has been living in the neighbouring mainland China city of Shenzhen.

 The man, a Hong Kong resident, was admitted to the city's Tuen Mun hospital on Tuesday due to underlying medical conditions, but developed a fever on Friday.

 He is currently in a stable condition and is being treated in an isolation ward.